badMiguel/dotfiles/README.md

 Setup Tips:

+1. I am user [packer.nvim](https://github.com/wbthomason/packer.nvim) to handle my plugins.
+You need to clone it first before using.
-1. Add this code on .bashrc for tmux sessionizer to work
+2. Add this code on .bashrc for tmux sessionizer to work

 ```bashrc
 function ctrl_f_search() {